tirthajyoti-ghosh/travel-journal/docs/S3_TECHNICAL_DESIGN_DOC.md

 > **A dumb, eternal media drawer**
 > Everything goes in
 > Nothing ever changes
-> Stories simply point to things inside it
+> Stories simply embed URLs that point to it